cgsnider/Healthcare-Staffing-Nigeria/README.md

 # Healthcare Staffing and Human Resources Management Nigeria
+A website where healthcare workers can apply for job postings in Nigeria, and it is managed by Covenant Medical Group.

+Healthcare facilities can make job postings for open positions and healthcare workers can apply for the jobs.

-Creating a database and a front end website to connect healthcare workers with job opportunities in Nigeria.
+A back end and a front end website to connect healthcare workers with job opportunities in Nigeria.

 #### Install Guide